valentinaandrade/macroeconomic/bib-macroeconomics.md

     - In prices and wages, thus cannot adjust to dinamic changes and technology.
     - Normative rules can change absolute levels of prices but are not economic tools

-    **Relationship with goverment**
+    **Relationship with government**
     - Central Banks will be impersonal and delibertaed, to do automatic process when is needed.

   **3. Contribute to offsetting major**
     - Disturbances in economic system (postwar, COVID, etc) can contains with money supply.
 But the first task to monetary authority is **protect inflationary***.
-This can helps goverment, deficit in balance of payment flows *without sterilizing*.
+This can helps government, deficit in balance of payment flows *without sterilizing*.
     - Also, monetary policy in offsetting other (non-economic) forces is **limited**
     - Central Banks can do policy when they offer a *clear* and *present* danger to the economy.